 It’s not worth paying $500 to get your paper published in a bogus international journal.
 Use the money instead for other more useful purposes.
 You can donate it to a charitable organization or set up a scholarship fund for your needy students.
 Or use it for your own professional development needs by buying reference materials produced by respectable publishers.

-It is true that this is sometimes easier said than done in a high-pressure publish or perish culture, but whatever the short-term benefit of publishing in a ‘fly-by-night’ journal, on the long run this will hurt your career.
+It is true that this is sometimes easier said than done in a high-pressure publish-or-perish culture, but whatever the short-term benefit of publishing in a ‘fly-by-night’ journal, in the long run this will hurt your career.

 More to read